dynapydantic¶

 default value for the discriminator field.
 This allows the user to call

-without a value for the discriminator.
-The most common value to
+register() without a value for the discriminator.
+For example, passing:

-, to use the name of the class as
+lambda cls: cls.__name__ would use the name of the class as the

 example of how this works.